jbrandwood/jamplus/tests/readme.md

 The following is a high-level list of what each directory's purpose is:

+  * **actions_updated** - Tests the "actions updated" flag and its ability to remove the target files when the build fails.
+Visual C++ does not remove .obj files on compilation failure.
   * **alternate_jambase_in_workspace/examples/** - Illustrates overriding the default generated Jambase.jam within an out-of-source build directory created with `jam --workspace -jambase=TheNewJambase.jam`.
   * **autosettings/** - Shows how the third argument to an action is used to further alter the environment the action runs within.
 For example, within the C module, the third argument is a 'target' containing information about the compiler suite and what applications and settings to use for a build.
 The **autosettings** test is a simpler version of that.
   * **batch/** - An example of using the `actions` modifier `maxtargets` to limit the number of targets batched to an action at a time.